thesadru/animethemes-dl/README.md

 # what's this project
 This project allows you to automaticaly download opening and ending songs from all of your favorite anime without the need of downloading everything yourself.
 Since almost every weeb uses MAL to track the anime he's watching, this tool is really useful, as every information you need to give it has been written down already.
 All you need to do is to enter your [MAL](https://myanimelist.net) or [AniList](https://anilist.co) username.

-# disclaimer
+# reminder
 All videos are downloaded from [animethemes.moe](https://animethemes.moe/).
-If you plan on using this program just for looking at openings, I recommend using [themes.moe](https://themes.moe/) instead.
+If you plan on using this program just for looking at openings, I recommend using [themes.moe](https://themes.moe/) or their [own site](https://animethemes.github.io/animethemes-web/) instead.
 This program is made for creating your own playlist and such.

 # what's this project for
 This project was made for batch downloading themes from anime you have watched, but is programmed so it's easily improved, making it possible to add very easily.
 It's made with both command line usage and with python as a module.